YangXiaozhou/yangxiaozhou.github.io/_posts/2020-10-20-EM-algorithm-explained.md

 Yes!
 Let's talk about the expectation-maximization algorithm (EM, for short).
 If you are in the data science "bubble", you've probably come across EM at some point in time and wondered: What is EM, and do I need to know it?

 It's the algorithm that solves **Gaussian mixture models**, a popular clustering approach.
 The Baum-Welch algorithm essential to **hidden Markov models** is a special type of EM.
-It works with both big and small data; it thrives when there are missing information while other techniques fail.
+It works with both big and small data; it thrives when there is missing information while other techniques fail.
 It's such a classic, powerful, and versatile statistical learning technique that it's taught in almost all computational statistics classes.
 After reading this article, you could gain a strong understanding of the EM algorithm and know when and how to use it.

 We start with two motivating examples (unsupervised learning and evolution).
-Next we see what EM is in its general form.
+Next, we see what EM is in its general form.
 We jump back in action and use EM to solve the two examples.
 We then explain both intuitively and mathematically why EM works like a charm.
 Lastly, a summary of this article and some further topics are presented.

 * TOC
 {:toc}